-Lipid and fat soluble (lipophilic) toxins linked to diarrhetic shellfish poisoning and azaspiracid shellfish poisoning are emerging threats to recreational, subsistence, and commercial shellfisheries in Washington State.
-These toxins are produced by blooms of the microscopic algae Dinophysis and Azadinium.
+Lipid and fat soluble (lipophilic) algal toxins linked to diarrhetic shellfish poisoning and azaspiracid shellfish poisoning are emerging threats to recreational, subsistence, and commercial shellfisheries in the state of Washington.
 This project optimizes methods for detecting lipophilic toxins and transfers detection and analytical technologies to the Washington Department of Health.

 Why We Care

 Until recently, diarrhetic shellfish poisoning (DSP) did not appear to be a problem in the United States.
-However, in 2011, three people became ill in Washington State after eating recreationally harvested mussels from Puget Sound.
+However, in 2011, three people became ill in the state of Washington after eating recreationally harvested mussels from Puget Sound.
 Laboratory analysis of contaminated shellfish from the same area, confirmed this as the first recognized DSP illnesses in the United States.
 Other human illnesses, such as azaspiracid shellfish poisoning (AZP), have been linked to a suite of lipophilic algal toxins.
-As a result of recent bloom events and human illnesses there is an urgent need to develop and transfer operational HAB cell and toxin detection methods to help Washington State health officials monitor and accurately quantify risks from lipophilic toxins.
+As a result of recent bloom events and human illnesses there is an urgent need to develop and transfer operational algal cell and toxin detection methods to help state health officials monitor and accurately quantify risks from lipophilic toxins.

 What We Are Doing